ZigZagExchange/market-maker-v3/README.md

 ## Configuration Via Environment Variables

 It is __recommended__ to use environment variables to set your private keys.
 Available settings are: `PRIVATE_KEY`, `CRYPTOWATCH_KEY`, `ETHEREUM_RPC` and `ARBITRUM_RPC`.
 You can enter them like regular environment variables or use the .env like its shown in the .env.EXAMPLE.
-Past the keys after the corresponding line.
+Paste the keys after the corresponding line.
 Dont use any semicolons or quotes.

-If your hosting service requires you to pass in configs via environment variables you can compress `config.json`:
+If your hosting service requires you to pass in configs via environment variables, you can compress `config.json`:

 ```
 cat config.json | tr -d ' ' | tr -d '\n'